nithishakumar/Arriving-At-Leetcode-soln/Arrays/283. Move Zeroes/README.md

 Looking at the first example, my instant thought is to iterate through the array, increment a zero counter if you find a zero, or add non-zero element to the beginning of the array using the insert function.

-This is not ideal since the insert function will increase the time complexity to O(n).
+This is not ideal since the insert function will increase the time complexity to O(n^2).

 Why not save the position of the last zero element with a pointer and swap it with the current non-zero element's position?